 And on top of that, this area is FULL of great things to do, places to eat, and lovely wineries virtually at your doorstep!

-For us, staying at St. Francis Winery Resort gave me the opportunity to relax as a single Mum.
-Our room overlooked the tranquil gardens, there was an indoor swimming pool, a bar and restaurant on-site, and the best bit – out room had a jacuzzi spa bath in the ensuite!
+For us, staying at St. Francis Winery Resort gave me the opportunity to relax as a single Mum and enjoy an Adelaide weekend away.
+Our room overlooked the tranquil gardens, there was an indoor swimming pool, a bar, and restaurant on-site, and the best bit – out room had a jacuzzi spa bath in the ensuite!

 Its a great place for all the family to stay and some of the activities in the area are: